hakanensari/country/README.md

 https://api.country.is/
 ```

-Or you can specify an IP explicitly.
+Or query an IP explicitly.

 ```
 https://api.country.is/9.9.9.9